gzandiemer/vue-user-profile-search/README.md

 # style filter button (the arrow and the dropdown)
-# make modal open differently on the mobile!! fix phone display!!
 # add unit tests.
 # fix icon issues!
 # check again if more results button work as intended